kleinfreund/kleinfreund.de/_posts/2016-12-30-favorite-albums-of-2016.md

 ![Gold Panda – Good Luck And Do Your Best album artwork](/img/posts/albums-2016/good-luck-and-do-your-best.jpg)

 “In My Car” is great.
-A wonderful melody, I wish it would never end.
+A wonderful melody.
+I wish it would never end.
 But then again there is quite some melodies for which this is true.

 The record is not without its flaws.
 It feels a bit incoherent at points.
 There are a lot of good ideas, interesting little rhythm patterns.
 I like all these small repetitive melodies that come and come again like on “Pink & Green” or “I Am Real Punk”.
 The songs are well-executed.
 In total, they don’t add together as a whole but it’s a pleasent experience nonetheless.

-And then there is “Time Eater” and the cover of it by [Ssighborggg](https://ssighborggg.bandcamp.com) and [Luna Lee](https://www.youtube.com/user/luna422422).
+And then there is “Time Eater” and the cover version by [Ssighborggg](https://ssighborggg.bandcamp.com) and [Luna Lee](https://www.youtube.com/user/luna422422).
 This for me is the high mark of the record.
 Both tracks, incredibly well-performed.
 I dig it.